Skip to content

 Fields

-• w: Benchmark portfolio returns (vector of real numbers).
+• w: Benchmark portfolio returns vector.

 julia

-ReturnsTracking(; w::VecNum)
+ReturnsTracking(;

 Validation